Meet the hearts behind our mission

 At a young age, Cathy also found herself in a relationship rooted in survival.
 She repeated patterns she had learned at home, though the abuse she experienced was emotional and verbal rather than physical.
 Growing up in an environment where being mean and harsh was mistaken for love, she developed her own ways of coping.

 Cathy became an advocate at 17, engaging in youth peer advocacy in New York City.
-She was part of the first group to become Youth Peer Advocate Credentialed in 2018.
+She was part of the first group to become Youth Peer Advocate Credentialed in 2018 which was developed after years of doing community and advocacy work and also navigating her own lived experience that later turned into lived expertise.
 Within nonprofits and child-serving systems, she was often described as a “mini caseworker,” going above and beyond for youth.
 Over time, and after 14 years in the field, she expanded her advocacy to support both youth and families navigating multiple systems—not just mental health, but beyond.
 She worked to help those who felt like giving up find resources, advocacy, and peer support, offering a genuine and relatable approach that went beyond traditional formalities.
+Cathy is a known leader in the youth and family peer advocacy world due to her ability to network across the workforce with all her peers.

 Cathy holds a Master’s degree in Organizational Leadership, reflecting her strength in developing leaders.
 She is an inspiring leader who supports those around her and provides mentorship through her honest and compassionate approach.